microsoft/ProjFS-Managed-API/README.md

 Conceptual documentation for ProjFS along with documentation of its Win32 API is at [docs.microsoft.com](https://docs.microsoft.com/en-us/windows/desktop/projfs/projected-file-system).

+## Enabling ProjFS

+ProjFS enablement is **required** for this library to work correctly.
 ProjFS ships as an [optional component](https://docs.microsoft.com/en-us/windows/desktop/projfs/enabling-windows-projected-file-system) starting in Windows 10 version 1809.

 ## About the ProjFS Managed API